Lean Project Management

-Lean project management is project management with the practical application of Lean manufacturing principles.
+Lean project management implies using Lean manufacturing principles for management.
 The key goal of Lean PM is to maximize value and minimize waste.

 The principles of Lean manufacturing were created by well-known Toyota in the 1950s.
 They were also actively applied in the 1970s to combat the energy crisis.
-Lean as the term was developed in the late 1980s.
+As a term, it appeared in the late 1980s.